dylanleclair/tip2thetop/README.md

 the ending you get.

 ## Technologies
-Made with the JavaFX Library.
+Made with the JavaFX Library and JDK 1.8.

 ## How to compile and run